miyamot0/DataTracker3/README.md

 ### Referenced Works (academic works)
 ------
-The Small N Stats Discounting Model Selector is based on the following academic works:
+The Small N Stats Data Tracker is based on the following academic works:

 ### Acknowledgements and Credits
 ------